logdna/logdna-agent-v2/docs/INTERNAL_METRICS.md

 ```

-To expose the metrics that are agent-related, use the prefix `logdna_agent_`.
-To expose metrics about process status information (e.g.memory and CPU usage), use the prefix  `process_`.
+To access the metrics that are agent-related, use the prefix `logdna_agent_`.
+To access metrics about process status information (e.g.memory and CPU usage), use the prefix  `process_`.

 ## Enabling Prometheus target discovery on Kubernetes